kcleveland/dnsify/README.md

 Example Bind configuration files have been provided to help facilitate getting started using this API with your own Bind DNS server.

 ## Master/Slave Setup Support
-This program utilizes the nsupdate utility to modify the Bind DNS zone files, so it works well with Bind master/slave setups since nsupdate increments the "serial" parameter in the zone files' SOA records any time a change is made.
+DNSify utilizes the nsupdate utility to modify the Bind DNS zone files, so it works well with Bind master/slave setups since nsupdate increments the "serial" parameter in the zone files' SOA records any time a change is made.

 When a slave name server contacts a master server for zone data, it first asks for the "serial" number on the data.
 If the slave's serial number for the zone is lower than the master server's, the slave's zone data is out of date.
 In this case, the slave pulls a new copy of the zone.
 The slave will contact the master server for zone data based on the "refresh" interval configured in the zone's SOA record.
 In the example below our refresh interval is set to 8 hours, meaning that the slaves will poll the master every 8 hours for zone data changes: